johans-work/berserk/README.md

 - [x] The number row at 2u distance should be eliminated.
 - [ ] Layer 1 is added for numbers.
-- [ ] A numpad layout is added to the left hand side so all numbers can be used while using the mouse, as well as being accessible by one dedicated hand.
+- [ ] A numpad layout on the left allows for all numbers to be used while the right hand is occupied by the mouse.
+- [ ] On the right of layer 1, we add the navigation arrows at H J K L after classic VIM motions.
+- [ ] Layer 2 is added for symbols.
+The symbols paired with the numbers can remain paired with the numpad layout, except for 9 and 0 which are parentheses.
-- [ ]
+- [ ] On the left of layer 2, we add the remaining symbols, with

 - [x] Arrows, a navigation layer is added.

+# Main Factors